michellab/BioSimSpace/doc/source/development.rst

 Remember that it is better to make small changes and commit frequently.

-If your edits don't change to the BioSimSpace source code, or documentation, e.g. fixing typos, then please add ``***NO_CI***`` to your commit message.
+If your edits don't change the BioSimSpace source code, or documentation, e.g. fixing typos, then please add ``***NO_CI***`` to your commit message.
 This will avoid unnecessarily running the
 `Azure pipelines <https://dev.azure.com/michellab/BioSimSpace/_build>`__, e.g.